-Regular maintenance is essential.
-The instrument should be kept clean and free of dust.
+Recording hygrothermographs are still in use in many institutions.
+Regular maintenance is essential since they are expensive to replace.
 Hygrothermographs also require periodic calibration, preferably quarterly.
-For information on calibration, see the National Park Service’s Conserve-O-Gram 3.2, Calibration of Hygrometers and Hygrothermographs at http://www.nps.gov/history/museum/publications/conserveogram/03-02.pdf.
+For information on calibration, see the National Park Service’s Conserve-O-Gram 3.2, Calibration of Hygrometers and Hygrothermographs at https://www.nps.gov/museum/publications/conserveogram/03-02.pdf.
 For all other maintenance, follow the manufacturer’s recommendations in the manual.

 The following questions are important to ask in making an informed decision:

-3. How precise do your measurements need to be?
+- How precise do your measurements need to be?

-4. Do you need to record information when the building is unoccupied?
+- Do you need to record information when the building is unoccupied?

-6. How many spaces to you need to monitor and for how long?
+- How many spaces to you need to monitor and for how long?
 How many units will you need?

 A good environmental monitoring program will include a written plan for the placement of recording instruments, how to collect information, when to collect information, how to present information, and how to maintain instruments.
 Monitoring should be the assigned responsibility of a specific person within the institution (with a designated back-up person to cover during absences and vacations).
 If monitoring depends on a manual—rather than an automatic—recording instrument, the plan should lay out when and how often to take measurements to reflect the widest variation in conditions.

-If a limited number of monitoring instruments are available, or you only have short-term loan of equipment, a reasonably accurate profile of conditions in several spaces can be developed by leaving an instrument in each area for at least 3 months.
-The most important information to look at in these snapshot views will be the extremes of temperature and humidity and the speed and extent of changes.
+If a limited number of monitoring instruments are available, or if you have only short-term loan of equipment, a reasonably accurate profile of conditions in several spaces can be developed by leaving an instrument in each area for at least 3 months.
+The most important information to look at in these snapshots will be the extremes of temperature and humidity and the speed and extent of changes.
 In all cases, it is important to collect at least a year’s worth of monitoring data in any one location before making any substantial changes to building systems or collection locations, since climate conditions in a single space can differ greatly during the different seasons.

 Environmental monitoring data serves no purpose unless it is part of an ongoing environmental management process.
 Whether it is downloaded and analyzed using a computer program or plotted on graphs and analyzed by hand, data will be most useful if recorded on a regular basis.
 When recording information manually, or if using a recording hygrothermograph, label each chart or form with the location, date, initials of monitor’s name, and recalibration information (date, time, how altered).
-Any data gathered can be kept in a physical or digital folder in an easily accessible location so anyone in the institution can reference it when needed for reporting, maintenance, or budgeting.
+Any data gathered can be kept in a physical or digital folder in an easily accessible location so that stakeholders in the institution can reference it when needed for reporting, maintenance, or budgeting.